merenlab/merenlab.org/courses/AMO/index.md

 >- When you've analyzed all of the genomes, please summarize your findings with a few sentences describing the following points:
 >  - which part(s) of the nitrogen cycle you found to be complete, and which part(s) were missing across all genomes
 >  - which genome(s) were capable of carrying out multiple nitrogen metabolism pathways, and which genome(s) had no nitrogen metabolism capabilities at all
->  - other observations or hypotheses (if you have any) about these nitrogen cycle pathways, or the enzymes/gene annotations in these pathways, or why these genomes might >have these capabilities or not, etc
+>  - other observations or hypotheses (if you have any) about these nitrogen cycle pathways, or the enzymes/gene annotations in these pathways, or why these genomes might have these capabilities or not, etc.
 >
 > And here are some optional things to include in your report, if you have the time or interest :)
 >